Towards highly efficient broadband superconducting quantum memory: Discussion

 \section{Discussion}

 The demonstrated efficiencies of 60\% for single photons and 75\% for higher intensities in the single quantum memory cell can be increased if the condition of impedance matching is exactly met.
 Our theoretical model predicts efficiency of $73\%$ for single photons and more than 96\% for multi-photon states under complete impedance matching with the efficiency being limited only by the coherence time of the internal resonators.
-Moreover, further technological improvements in term of TLS mitigation with novel superconductive material platforms like niobium and tantalum \cite{Place2021,Wang2022} can significantly reduce the losses in the internal resonators and increase efficiency even closer to unity in single photon regime with a lifetime close to a millisecond.
+Moreover, further technological improvements in term of TLS mitigation with different superconductive materials like niobium and tantalum \cite{Place2021,Wang2022} can significantly reduce the losses in the internal resonators and increase efficiency even closer to unity in single photon regime with a lifetime about a millisecond.

-It is worth noting that the demonstrated quantum memory suppresses coupling of the quantum noise from the internal resonator into output waveguide according to our model.
-We show in supplementary material that the suppression factors for $\gamma_{0}$ = $\gamma_{n}$ = 165 kHz and 6 kHz are $\sim$0.14 and 0.006, respectively.
+It is worth noting that the demonstrated quantum storage suppresses coupling of the quantum noise from the internal resonator into output waveguide according to our model.
+We show (see Appendix \ref{app:A}) that the suppression factors for $\gamma_{0}$ = $\gamma_{n}$ = 165 kHz and 6 kHz are $\sim$0.14 and 0.006, respectively.
 It means that the quantum memory can operate at temperatures higher than 10 mK.
 For example, single photon storage with a signal-to-noise ratio of $\sim$100 can be achieved at temperatures of 100 mK and 600 mK for $\gamma_{0}$ = $\gamma_{n}$ = 165 kHz and 6 kHz, respectively.
+However, we doubt that the effect can be observed with aluminium resonators due to aluminium's relatively low critical temperature and the decrease of the internal resonator's quality factor at the mentioned temperatures.
+The effect may be observed with materials having a higher critical temperature, such as niobium, titanium nitride, tantalum, etc.